-The first Army order to NAA was for 500 examples of an odd type – a single-seat dive-bomber variant designated “A-36A.”
+The first Army order to NAA was for 500 examples of an odd type – an Allison-engined, single-seat dive-bomber variant designated “A-36A.”
 This had dive-brakes, racks for two 500-pound bombs and an armament of six .50-caliber machine guns (four in the wings and two in the lower nose).
-The engine was the 1,325hp V-1710-87.
+The engine was the 1,325hp Allison V-1710-87.

-The A-36A first flew on September 21, 1942, and production models took part in the invasion of North Africa and Sicily.
+The A-36A first flew in 1942, and production models took part in the invasion of North Africa and Sicily.
 The dive-bombing tactic, however, was soon abandoned, and the dive brakes were wired shut.

 Total production was 15.586 North American P-51 Mustang aircraft.
 Mustang and P-51 variants served mainly in Europe, their prime mission being the almost incredible one of flying all the way from British bases tot target of the 8th AF deep in Germany – Berlin or beyond – escorting heavies and gradually establishing Allied air superiority over the heart of Germany.